muqriz19/maptravel/README.md

 ## Production

-Run `ng build --configuration development` to build the project.
+Run `ng build --configuration production` to build the project.
 The build files are stoed in the `dist/` directory.